-Marine west coast climate is located poleward from the Mediterranean climate on the west coast the continents.

-The main areas are:

-Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand.

-4° - 10° C. The annual and daily ranges of temperature are small.
-Precipitation occurs throughout the year.
+- Marine west coast climate is located poleward from the Mediterranean climate on the west coast of north the continents. - The main areas are: Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand. - Due to marine influence, the temperature is moderate and in winter, it is warmer its latitude. - The mean temperature in summer months ranges from 15°-20°C and in winter 4°-10°C. The annual and daily ranges of temperature are small.